+Seafood traceability has become increasingly important in the globalized seafood market.
 Almost 60% of the seafood consumed in the European Union (EU) is imported and concerns about food safety, illegal unreported and unregulated (IUU) fishing, healthy fish stocks and sustainable fisheries have led to increasing seafood traceability regulations.
-In the EU, import documents and labeling information for consumers are mandatory for seafood products.
-Recently, in order to strengthen transparency, safety, accountability and safeguard consumers interests, the EU Parliament and the European Council Presidency agreed on new rules regarding seafood traceability, including digital traceability, which will certainly change seafood trade into the EU in the near future.
+In the EU, import documents and labelling information for consumers are mandatory for seafood products.
+Recently, in order to strengthen transparency, safety, accountability and safeguard consumers' interests, the European Parliament and the European Council Presidency agreed on new rules regarding seafood traceability, including digital traceability, which will certainly change seafood trade into the EU in the near future.